steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 "Should designers learn to code" has been discussed for decades, ever since early web design split into people who draw the UI and people who code it.
 In years past, designers also created complex interactive experiences using tools like Macromedia Director and Flash, which blended the line between sketching and making, designing and programming.

-When Steve Jobs killed Flash in 2010 for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash), LOL, complex JavaScript-driven websites took over.
-The web effectively became the domain of programmers rather than visual designers.
+When Steve Jobs killed Flash on the iPhone in 2010 for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash), 🤔, complex JavaScript-driven websites took over.
+The web effectively became the domain of programmers with Computer Science degrees rather than English majors who learned design along with scrappy HTML skills.
+The many annoying restaurant Flash websites of the 2000's have been replaced with centralized restaurant and delivery companies.
+I'm sure the coding standards are higher, but we also lost something local and handmade.
+In any case, I doubt those websites and apps are earning their 30% cut of each meal.

 Flash had many issues as a technology, but we should mourn the loss of a tool that let designers create directly, rather than write specs for others.
 This workshop is about reclaiming a piece of that power.

    <div style="text-align: center;display: block;margin: 0 auto;">
 <figure>